Yale-NeRD/mind/README.md

 ## Summary
 We will run the following experiments:
-- Fastswap Performance evaluation with memory traces (Fig. 6 left) The interface of the control script is very similar to MIND's.
+- Fastswap performance evaluation with memory traces (Fig. 6 left) The interface of the control script is very similar to MIND's.
 ---